 2. The Social Network (2010)

 I don’t usually say this, but The Social Network is perhaps one of the most flawless films I have ever seen.
 Everything about it was perfect or on the verge of being perfect.
 The production design creates the perfect hip and urban ambiance a film about an internet start-up required.
-The cinematography was flawless but the most brilliant thing here is the screenplay by Aaron Sorkin.
+The cinematography was flawless, but the most brilliant thing here is the screenplay by Aaron Sorkin.
 There isn’t one dull moment in the film; the film constantly switches back and forth between 3 different timelines and challenges you to indulge in the script.
-The film has a kind of energy that the whole runtime of the film appears like an extended climax.
+The film has a kind of energy that makes the whole runtime of the film appear like an extended climax.

-Also, a part of – The 75 Best Movies of the Decade (the 2010s)
+Also, a part of The 75 Best Movies of the Decade (the 2010s)

 1. Fight Club (1999)